-With the year finally slowing down a bit, I managed to watch twenty-eight movies in December.
+With the year finally slowing down a bit, I managed to watch twenty-nine movies in December.
 That might be a personal record.
 It’s awards season too, a time when I would normally be heading out to theaters to watch some of the best movies of the year, but of course most of them have been going direct to streaming in 2020.
 I sorely miss theaters, but I have to admit it was really satisfying to be able to watch these from the comfort of home.

 One of the major highlights was “Ma Rainey’s Black Bottom,” starring the magnificent Viola Davis and the sadly departed Chadwick Boseman.
 It smuggles a searing, tragic look at the experience of early 20th century black musicians inside a beautiful, late career Spielberg-style photographic sheen.
 I’ll never tire of watching Davis—she’s among the most compelling performers working today—but it was painful to watch Boseman’s last performance before his premature passing.
 This was a worthy final performance.